-Directions: Enter Yellowstone National Park through the North Entrance in Gardiner, Montana.
+>Directions: Enter Yellowstone National Park through the North Entrance in Gardiner, Montana.
 Follow signs for Tower Junction upon reaching Mammoth Hot Springs.
 Take a left at Tower Junction.
-The trail begins at Warm Creek picnic area, one mile west of Yellowstone’s Northeast Entrance (just before Cooke City, Montana).
+The trail begins at the Warm Creek picnic area, one mile west of Yellowstone’s Northeast Entrance (just before Cooke City, Montana).

 Skill Level: Easy

 We love bringing family members to this easy-going trail for the spectacular reward waiting at the end—frozen Tower Fall.
 The 132-foot waterfall is a popular destination in the summer but is even more stunning in winter—plus you’ll have the trail mostly to yourself.
 Watch for bighorn sheep, bison, deer, and elk along the way.